Typhoon Surigae: Philippines

-Five people within a boat were required to be rescued off the coast of Pujada Bay due to dangerous sea conditions produced by Surigae.
+Five people in a boat were rescued off the coast of Pujada Bay due to dangerous sea conditions produced by Surigae.
 Another boat with two fishermen aboard capsized during midnight on its way to Bantayan Island, with both of two fishermen having to swim back to shore.
 On April 19, Surigae forced the cargo ship LCU Cebu Great Ocean, carrying twenty crew members and nickel ore, to run aground on the coast of the Province of Surigao del Norte, in the southern Philippines.
-At least six of the crew members were found dead, while seven were rescued; the search continues for another missing seven crew members.
+At least six of the crew members were found dead, while seven were rescued.
 Heavy rain from the outer bands of Surigae battered Eastern Visayas and the Bicol Region as it passed around 345 km to the east of Catanduanes.
 Widespread rainfall totals of up to 8-12 in occurred in the eastern Philippines, while 20.13 in of rain fell in Virac, Catanduanes and surrounding areas.
 A funnel cloud was also briefly reported in Camarines Sur.
 Twenty-two barangays were flooded in Eastern Visayas, and in the municipality of Jipapad, flooding reached 4 m.
 Power interruptions were experienced in Central Visayas, Eastern Visayas and in Eastern Samar, power was interrupted for the whole province.
 109,815 people were displaced by flooding and landslides in the Bicol Region.

 Ten deaths were reported due to the typhoon.
 One person in Southern Leyte and another in Cebu died due to fallen coconut trees.
-Six crew members of the LCU Cebu Great Ocean were found dead after the ship ran aground in the southern Philippines; another seven crew members remain missing.
+Six crew members of the LCU Cebu Great Ocean were found dead after the ship ran aground in the southern Philippines.
 Another person remains missing in Northern Samar.
 13 others were injured.
 A total of 3,385 houses were damaged in the Bicol Region, Eastern Visayas and Caraga, with 158 totally destroyed.
 Agricultural damage in the Bicol Region and Eastern Visayas reached ₱261.9 million (US$5.43 million), while infrastructural damage totaled ₱10.87 million (US$226,000).
 63 cities experienced power interruptions; however, power was restored in 54 of those cities.

 Following the passage of Surigae, the Department of Social Welfare and Development (DSWD) and local government units provided assistance worth approximately ₱6.52 million (US$135,000) to those affected in Cagayan Valley, the Bicol Region and the Eastern Visayas.
 Schools and workplaces fully reopened by April 20.